2021–22 NCHC season

-The 2021–22 NCHC men's ice hockey season is the 9th season of play for National Collegiate Hockey Conference and will take place during the 2021–22 NCAA Division I men's ice hockey season.
-The regular season is set to begin on October 2, 2021 and conclude on March 5, 2022.
-The conference tournament is scheduled to begin in mid March, 2022.
+The 2021–22 NCHC season was the 9th season of play for the National Collegiate Hockey Conference and took place during the 2021–22 NCAA Division I men's ice hockey season.
+The regular season began on October 2, 2021, and concluded on March 5, 2022.
+The conference tournament began on March 11, 2022 and concluded on March 19, 2022.

 Coaches

-Kris Mayotte was named as Colorado College's 15th head coach shortly after end of their 20–21 season.
+Kris Mayotte was named as Colorado College's 15th head coach shortly after the end of their 20–21 season.

 Pat Ferschweiler was promoted to head coach after the retirement of Andy Murray.